Do You Have To Pay Stamp Duty When Buying Out Your Partner?

 If you’re married and are divorcing, or in a civil partnership that you wish to dissolve and one partner wishes to buy the other one out, then usually you will not have to pay stamp duty.

-The reason for this is that if a property is being sold or transferred to one or the other partner as part of agreement or court order, which is incorporated as part of a divorce or dissolution proceedings, then stamp duty is not payable.
+This is because if a property is sold or transferred to one or the other partner as part of an agreement or court order incorporated as part of a divorce or dissolution proceedings, then stamp duty is not payable.

 This means that as long as buying out your partner as part of your divorce or dissolution proceedings, it shouldn’t cost you a penny in stamp duty.